SkPhilipp/cortex/tasks.md

 - Implementation of an explore using Z3's mkITE depending on path Layered structure
 - Implementation of an explore solving before reaching a target to verify whether paths are possible before continuing further
 - Implementation of an explore which filters out paths that we can know beforehand are not targeted
+- Make Expression references compatible with multiple program contexts

+A model of paths through a program could be generated before exploring, filtering out uninteresting paths.

 ### Solver Tactics & Strategies